amosavian/FileProvider/README.md

 All functions are async calls and it wont block your main thread.

+Local and WebDAV providers are fully tested and can be used in production environment.

 ## Features

 - [x] **LocalFileProvider** a wrapper around `NSFileManager` with some additions like searching and reading a portion of file.